 New York City’s abandoned City Hall subway station is one of the the city’s most mythical places – accessible but barely so.
 It’s so beautiful, New Yorkers can hardly imagine a time when so much attention could be lavished on our transit system.
 And in some ways, it’s hidden in plain sight.

-Read on for the secrets of the old City Hall subway station and learn how you can visit it too.
+Read on for the secrets of the old City Hall subway station:

 10. The Old City Hall Subway Station Was Built for the Opening of the NYC’s First Subway Line